The Meeting Bot Becomes Corporate Memory

 Microsoft also supports Copilot use during a Teams meeting without recording or transcription.
 But its support materials warn that prompts and responses may still be retained under the organization's Microsoft Purview retention policies, even when recording and transcription are off.
 That is the important governance lesson: "not transcribed" does not always mean "no retained AI artifact."

-Google Workspace says customer Workspace content is not used to train or fine-tune the generative AI models supporting Workspace generative AI services without customer permission or instruction.
-Zoom states that it does not use audio, video, chat, screen sharing, attachments, or other customer content to train Zoom's or third-party AI models.
+Google Workspace says customer content is not used to train or fine-tune the generative AI models supporting Workspace generative AI services without customer permission or instruction, and its Meet documentation says generated notes follow the organization's Meet retention policy.
+Zoom states that it does not use audio, video, chat, screen sharing, attachments, or other communications-like customer content to train Zoom's or third-party AI models, while also describing customer retention controls for summaries and transcripts.
 These are important commitments.
 They do not answer the whole institutional question.
-A meeting can be protected from model training and still become a durable record inside the employer's systems.
+A meeting can be protected from model training and still become a durable employer record.

-The practical issue is not only vendor training.
-It is access, retention, deletion, discovery, forwarding, search, audit, and secondary use.
+The practical issue is access, retention, deletion, discovery, forwarding, search, audit, and secondary use across raw and derived artifacts.
 Who can read the recap?
 Does every participant receive it?
 Can an external guest keep it?
 Is the transcript discoverable?
-Does deleting the transcript delete AI notes?
+Does deleting the transcript delete AI notes, prompts, summaries, email copies, search indexes, exports, and downstream tickets?
 Are private chats included?
-Is a one-on-one treated differently from a board meeting, HR investigation, bargaining session, therapy-adjacent employee assistance call, security incident, or legal strategy discussion?
+Is a one-on-one treated differently from a board meeting, HR investigation, bargaining session, therapy-adjacent employee assistance call, security incident, customer call, or legal strategy discussion?

 Without clear answers, the meeting bot becomes a memory policy smuggled in as a productivity feature.